You Earned a Ticket!

 hero image

-No one goes into teaching to get rich, but it's stable work and the benefits tend to be good.
+No one goes into teaching to get rich, but at least the benefits are good, right?

 Do retired teachers receive benefits?

-If a district over-commits on teacher benefits, the state pays
+If a district over-commits on teacher benefits, who pays?

+The obligation to provide public education is enshrined in the state constitution.
+This means that the State of California is ultimately on the hook for ensuring that all students get an education.
+The state doesn't operate schools directly — it delegates its authority to school districts.
 California taxpayers have a shared interest in the solvency of school districts.
-The obligation to provide public education is enshrined in the state constitution.
-This means that the State of California is ultimately on the hook for providing students with an education.
-The state delegates the authority to operate schools to school districts, but districts are expected to discharge that authority capably.

-Clearly, school districts need oversight to ensure that they don't make commitments that can break the bank.
-The job of evaluating district finances falls to County Offices of Education, which certify district budgets.
+School districts need oversight to ensure that they don't make commitments that can break the bank and make education worse for future students.
+The highly technical job of certifying district finances falls to the state's 58 County Offices of Education (COEs).
 In California, most County Superintendents of Education are elected, not appointed.
-Voters, understandably, tend to evaluate candidates for this office based on experience in educational leadership rather than financial and organizational experience.
+Voters, understandably, have little idea about the role of job, and tend to evaluate candidates for the office based on experience in educational leadership rather than financial and organizational experience.
 The state's Fiscal Crisis and Management Assistance Team (FCMAT) provides counties and districts with technical support, but mistakes do happen.
+(For more, see Ed100 Lesson 7.4)

 The psychic benefits of teaching

-For most people who choose teaching as their profession, the work matters to them, intrinsically.
-It's not just a job.
-They care about kids.
+For most people who choose teaching as their profession, it's not just a job, it's a way to make a difference.
+Teachers care about kids.
 Most teachers also care about being appreciated and respected for the work they do.
 Respect for educators has a cultural component, which the Varkey Foundation has studied in a series of international surveys.
 One curious finding of the survey is that American high school teachers hold their profession in lower esteem than the general public does:

 How to show appreciation for teachers